csIvan/RayTracing_Renderer/README.md

 - Under the .mtl file, the 'map_Kd' line must have just the texture file name(the name should contain no spaces) not the whole directory path(ex. map_Kd checkboard.png).
 - The texture image files(.png, .jpg, .tga) found in the .mtl file need to be in the same directory as the .mtl and .obj files.

-# Room for Improvement
-- Known Issues:
-  - Object selection in the interactive scene might select objects behind the closest object.
-  - Some .tga files might not map correctly to the triangle mesh.

-- More Features
-  - Serialization
-  - Ray Marching acceleration
-  - Normal mapping
-  - Animation